MarvNC/jpdb-freq-list/readme.md

 This userscript generates frequency lists compatible with [Yomichan](https://foosoft.net/projects/yomichan/) using [jpdb](https://jpdb.io).

 It is developed and tested on [Violentmonkey](https://violentmonkey.github.io/), which is the recommended way to run the script.
-There are unknown issues running the script with Tampermonkey in some situations.

 ## Usage